-A number of complexities with online education do not rise to the same level in other modalities, and studies have shown wide variation in success rates in individual courses, suggesting multiple contributing factors.
+There are a number of complexities with online education that do not rise to the same level in other modalities, and studies have shown wide variation in success rates in individual courses, suggesting there are multiple contributing factors.
 One of these issues is that effective practices for online education have not been broadly implemented statewide.
-Literature reviews on the topic of underrepresented students, particularly regarding the impact of courses taken online on low-income and underprepared students, have shown that courses taught online have significantly higher mid-semester or mid-quarter withdrawal rates than in-person courses, especially for underprepared students.
-Evidence also suggests that students who take courses online and withdraw may be less likely to return in subsequent terms and that of all demographics of students taking online courses, community college students may be the most impacted by the barriers of online education.22 For these reasons, faculty must work with their student support services, instructional designers, online administrators, and others to ensure that they are familiar with the most recent information regarding assisting students in bridging the equity gap.
+Literature reviews on the topic of underrepresented students, particularly regarding the impact of online courses on low income and underprepared students, have shown that online courses have significantly higher mid-semester (or mid-quarter) withdraw rates than on-ground courses, especially with underprepared students.
+There is also evidence that suggests that students who take online courses and withdraw may be less likely to return in subsequent terms, and that of all demographics of students taking online courses, community college students may be the most impacted by the barriers of online education.23 As such, it is essential that faculty work with their student support services, instructional designers, online administrators, and others to ensure that they are familiar with the most recent information regarding assisting students in bridging the equity gap.